department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you served in one or both of the places listed below.
+You may be able to get disability benefits if you have one or more illnesses believed to be caused by Agent Orange and one of the situations listed below describes your service.

+**One of these must be true:**

+- You came into contact with Agent Orange while serving in the military, **or**

-**You must have served in one or both of these places:**
+- You served in at least one of these places during the time periods listed:
+  - In or near the Republic of Vietnam between January 9, 1962, and May 7, 1975
-- Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975, **or**
+  - Vietnam (including aboard a ship on the inland waterways or within the 12-mile territorial seas) for any length of time between January 9, 1962, and May 7, 1975
   - The Korean Demilitarized Zone for any length of time between April 1, 1968, and August 31, 1971

 [See a list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).